-One of the primary health benefits of curcumin is its anti-inflammatory properties to aid in the management of inflammatory conditions.
+One of the primary health benefits of curcumin is its anti-inflammatory properties to aid in managing inflammatory diseases.
 Chronic inflammation is the root cause of many health conditions such as arthritis and joint pain.

 A general recommended dose for using curcumin is 1000 mg or 1 g.
-Obtaining 100mg of curcumin would be nearly impossible to achieve through turmeric powder or root.
-To experience the health benefits of curcumin, a pure extract of curcumin is best.
+However, obtaining 1000mg of curcumin would be nearly impossible to achieve through turmeric powder or root.
+Therefore, to experience the health benefits of curcumin, a pure extract of curcumin is best.

-Curcumin has been approved by the FDA as generally recognized as safe with good tolerability and safety, even at higher doses between 4000 and 8000 mg/day.
+The FDA has approved curcumin as generally recognized as safe with good tolerability and safety, even at higher doses between 4000 and 8000 mg/day.

 - with coconut milk